On the Convergence of Modified Policy Iteration in Risk Sensitive Exponential Cost Markov Decision Processes: Prior Work

-To develop the analog of the rich theory that exists for discounted-cost problems, one has to first develop a theory for modified policy iteration and approximate policy iteration in the context of risk-sensitive exponential cost MDPs.
-For risk-neutral average cost problems, there exists a theory of modified policy iteration (\cite{vanderwal}) but no complete theory for approximate policy iteration exists.
+To develop an analog of the rich theory that exists for discounted-cost problems, one has to first develop a theory for modified policy iteration and approximate policy iteration in the context of risk-sensitive exponential cost MDPs.
+For risk-neutral average cost problems, there exists a theory of modified policy iteration (\cite{vanderwal}).
 For risk-sensitive MDPs, we are unaware of any results for either modified policy iteration or approximate policy iteration.
 In this paper, as a first step towards developing a theory of RL for risk-sensitive problems with known but large probability transition matrices, we define the equivalent of modified policy iteration in the case of risk-sensitive MDPs and prove that it converges.
-In the case of discounted-cost problems and average-cost problems, the proof of convergence relies on the properties of the Bellman operator which is additive in those cases.
-Our main contribution in this paper is to show that the modified policy iteration algorithm converges in the risk-sensitive setting despite the fact that the Bellman operator has multiplicative terms instead of additive terms, which makes much of the existing theory of modified policy iteration inapplicable to our problem.
-We will detail the differences in the proof techniques when we present the mathematical results later in the paper and in the supplementary material.
-The key ideas presented in this paper can also be used to provide performance guarantees for approximate policy iteration but we do not include them here due to space limitations.
-It is worth noting that, with these results, one may not only be able to analyze RL algorithms with known models as in \cite{efroni,winnicki2021,winnicki2022} but one may also be able analyze general RL problems as shown in \cite{chen2022sample} for discounted-cost problems.
+In the case of discounted-cost problems and average-cost problems, the proof of convergence relies on the properties of the Bellman operator which is additive in nature.
+Our main contribution in this paper is to develop risk-sensitive counterparts of the results in \cite{vanderwal}, which deals with the risk-neutral setting.
+Specifically, the fact that the Bellman operator has multiplicative terms, instead of additive terms, means that we have to deal with potential unboundeness in the iterates of the modified policy iteration algorithm.
+We will detail the differences in the proof techniques when we present the mathematical results later in the paper.

-The rest of the paper is organized as follows.
-In Section \ref{prelim}, we present a brief introduction to risk-sensitive MDPs and in Section~\ref{formulation}, we present the modified policy iteration algorithm, including a specific normalization technique to ensure that the value function remains bounded.
-We note that a large class of normalizations are possible in the case of risk-neutral average-cost problems, but a specific form appears to be required in the case of the risk-sensitive cost problems.
-The main results are in Section~\ref{mainresult}, with some of the proofs relegated to the supplementary material.